ay18/bufferflow/README.md

 ### Functionality & MVP

-- [ ] See questions asked as a stream of blocks that are color coded by language.
+- [ ] See stack overflow questions as a stream of cubes that are color coded by language.
-- [ ] Filter languages by typing.
+- [ ] Render new question (cubes) as set intervals -- this requires a queue.
-- [ ] Pause the stream to inspect blocks by hovering over them with a cursor.
+- [ ] Inspect blocks by hovering over them with a cursor.
 This should show question details.
-- [ ] Move forward and backward on a timeline of when the questions were asked.
+- [ ] Filter languages by typing.

 In addition, this project will include: